 This locomotive with the current number ÖBB X112.07 was built in 1935 by the German company Krauss-Maffei for the German National Railway (Deutsche Reichsbahn).
 It is a exemplar of the DRG Kleinlokomotive Class II, which was developed as a type with low weight and driving power for light shunting duties.

 This post office building on the Kapuzinerplatz dates back to 1937.
-The architecture is pretty Alpine, the oriel is modeled on the Golden Roof (Goldenes Dachl) in Innsbruck.
+The architecture is pretty alpine.
+The oriel is modelled on the Golden Roof (Goldenes Dachl) in Innsbruck.
 The decorations on the oriel show different mail services over time.

 At the sundial located at the Pfarrheim (parish community centre) of Knittelfeld one can not only see Saint Catherine but also the no longer existing town hall.
 The late Gothic town hall was destroyed in the Second World War.

 The city arms (Stadtwappen) of Knittelfeld display three white staves in a red field.
 The German term for a stave is Knüttel, which could be the origin for the name Knittelfeld.
 The depicted coat of arms one can find at the Lutherstiege, an old staircase at the former town walls of the city.